sqlxpert/lights-off-aws/README.md

 - Stop EC2 instances and RDS/Aurora databases overnight by tagging them with cron schedules, to cut AWS costs.

-- Set, and see, AWS Backup times in resource tags, not central backup plans.
+- Set, and see, AWS Backup times in resource tags, not just central backup plans.

 - Easily deploy this solution across multiple AWS accounts and regions.